 The sooner startup leaders put the rejection behind, the better they will be equipped to minimize the extent of the effect.
 Such readiness is going to guarantee better preparation in dealing with emerging challenges, thus ensuring more security for leaders and their stakeholders.

-Things are different, so should your plan be
+Things are different, so should the plan in your startup business strategy be

 Whenever you approved your operating plan for 2020, coronavirus changes everything.
 Therefore, your plan from the beginning of the year cannot remain the same in the middle of the crisis.